A Basic Introduction to the Capital Gains Tax Rules and Bookkeeping

-The rules and regulations regarding Capital Gains were implemented on 20 September, 1985.
+The regulations regarding Capital Gains were implemented on 20 September, 1985.
 Every capital asset which you have purchased or acquired since 1985 is linked with CGT.
 The asset might not be entitled to CGT if it has been specifically excluded.
 Some people might argue with the rules but this is the way it has to go in Australia.
 The most common way you could make capital gain or loss is by selling shares or real estate.
 Both the items qualify for application of CGT.
 On the other hand, Capital Gains Tax is also applied at business goodwill and other intangible assets.
 All the assets which you purchase or acquire for generating income come under CGT’s umbrella.
 Other assets like home, car and furniture are exempted from application of CGT due to the personal nature of these assets.
 You might be using some depreciating assets such as property on rent and business equipment.
 These assets are also exempt from application of Capitan Gains Tax.

 Above, we discovered the basic rules and regulations of Capital Gains Tax rules.
 Now, we are going to learn about the situations when these rules actually apply, specifically in terms of assets.
 For Australian residents, Capital Gains Tax applies no matter in which part of the world you live.
 Taking care about your Tax Return Melbourne is important part of it.